MRsummer/tinyhttpserver/README.md

 #Why choose Black :
-> if you want to build a high performance web site , obviously, Black is not what you want. but Black is situable for two use :
+<br> if you want to build a high performance web site , obviously,
+  Black is not what you want. but Black is situable for two use :

 1. embeded in android apps
->  cause Black is light-weight , and has totally 3000+ lines of code , and can serve relativly fast and stable. so if your android app needs a small server on it, Black will be ok.
+<br>  cause Black is light-weight , and has totally 3000+ lines of
+   code , and can serve relativly fast and stable. so if your android app needs a small server on it, Black will be ok.
 2. study the origin of http server